$L^q$-norm bounds for arithmetic eigenfunctions via microlocal Kakeya-Nikodym estimate: Introduction

 They applied Parseval’s identity to $|\psi|^2$ and used the Watson–Ichino triple product formula to reduce bounds for $\| \psi \|_{L^4(X)}$ to bounds for certain moments of $L$-functions.
-By interpolating with the $L^\infty$-norm bound \eqref{eq: IS bound} of Iwaniec-Sarnak, Humphries and Khan got
+By interpolating with the sup-norm bound \eqref{eq: IS bound} of Iwaniec-Sarnak, Humphries and Khan got

-On the noncompact quotient $\SL(2,\BZ)\backslash\BH$, for a Hecke-Maass cusp form $\psi$ whose spectral parameter is $\la$, both $L^\infty$-norm bound \eqref{eq: IS bound} and $L^4$-norm bound \eqref{eq: HK L4} hold as well, so one still has the same $L^6$-norm bound \eqref{eq: HK L6}.
-In \cite{ki20234}, Ki showed an essentially sharp upper bound $\|\psi\|_{L^4(\SL(2,\BZ)\backslash\BH)}\lesssim_\epsilon\la^{\epsilon}$, by using the Fourier-Whittaker expansions of Hecke-Maass cusp forms.
+On the noncompact quotient $\SL(2,\BZ)\backslash\BH$, for a Hecke-Maass cusp form $\psi$ whose spectral parameter is $\la$, both the sup-norm bound \eqref{eq: IS bound} and the $L^4$-norm bound \eqref{eq: HK L4} hold as well, so one still has the same $L^6$-norm bound \eqref{eq: HK L6}.
+Ki \cite{ki20234} showed an optimal bound $\|\psi\|_{L^4(\SL(2,\BZ)\backslash\BH)}\lesssim_\epsilon\la^{\epsilon}$, by using the Fourier-Whittaker expansions of Hecke-Maass cusp forms.
 This result justifies Iwaniec-Sarnak's conjecture for $2<q\leq4$, and therefore implies a better $L^6$-norm bound

-The main result of the paper is the following sublocal $L^6$-norm bound in the \textit{compact} setting, which is weaker than \eqref{eq: HK L6} but is based on a completely different approach. \begin{theorem} Let $\psi$ be a Hecke–Maass form on $X$ with spectral parameter $\lambda\gg1$.
+We prove the following improved $L^6$-norm bound over \eqref{eq: HK L6} in the \textit{compact} setting. \begin{theorem} Let $\psi$ be an $L^2$-normalized Hecke–Maass form on $X$ with spectral parameter $\lambda\gg1$.
 We have

 \end{theorem}